 ACT Score Reports

 The ACT organization initially prepares three different reports for each student who tests—the Student Report, the High School Report, and the College Report.
-If you took the ACT with writing, an image of the essay you wrote might be available to the high school and colleges that receive your score report.
+If you took the ACT test with writing, an image of the essay you wrote might be available to the high school and colleges that receive your score report.
 See more details in this chart:

 Type of Report | Where It’s Delivered | When It’s Delivered | What It Reports |